 FIMBY is a family story blog and a huge part of that story is our homeschooling journey.

 I started blogging around the same time we started "officially" homeschooling; when our oldest daughter was about six years old.
-That six year old is now a high schooler and her brother, 12, and sister, 10, aren't far behind.
+That six year old is now a high schooler as is her brother, 15, and her sister, 13, isn't far behind.

 Our homeschool practice is an eclectic mix influenced by Charlotte Mason, unschooling, Waldorf, and Leadership Education philosophies.
 We are interest-led, family-focused, project, literature and experience based learners.
 (There is no easy word to describe all that.)